voltdatalab/science-monitor-site/methodology.md

 2. **Rising in popularity**: ranks the five tweets with the highest RT:followers ratio published by Pulse's list members (and only if they had more than 10 retweets).
 This list displays posts that had a significant engagement (RTs) from Twitter users considering the reach (number of followers) from the profile who wrote it.
 If a tweet has 200 RT and its author 400 followers, the tweet has a 0.5 RT:followers ratio.

-3. **Discover more**: shows a random list from 5 tweets with more than one retweet and originally authored by profiles listed on Science Pulse.
+3. **Discover more**: shows a random list of 5 tweets with more than one retweet and originally authored by profiles listed on Science Pulse.
 By clicking on "Get New Tweets" users get a new sample from random tweets under the same criteria.

+### FACEBOOK TAB

+This section is made of Facebook posts over the last 24 hours.
+It presents two columns with highlighted posts in the pages followed by Science Pulse [Crowd Tangle](https://www.crowdtangle.com/) data and another column where the user can explore other posts from those pages.

+The three diplayed groups are:

+1. **Overperfoming**: posts with the highest scores in the *overperforming* metric, developed by Crowd Tangle.
+It shows posts that are doing better in user engagement when compared to what would be expected by a post from the page where it is from.

+2. **Popular**: most shared posts from the pages followed by Science Pulse.
+This metric identifies what has been massively shared on Facebook.

+3. **Discover more**: shows a random list of 5 posts originally authored by pages listed on Science Pulse.
+By clicking on "Get New Posts", users get a new sample from random posts under the same criteria.

-### EXPLORE TWEETS TAB
+### EXPLORE TAB

 The **EXPLORE** tabs digs deeper into our databases.
 It contains four sets of information on tweets posted in the last 12 hours and they are also filtered by language: